modmore/docs/README.md

 For example `/en/ContentBlocks/1.x/Fields.md` or `/ru/Commerce/0.x/Modules/EUVat.md`.

+## File Format

+Every document starts with a simple annotation

 ## Contributing

 You're invited to help us improve the documentation.
 For this we use git and pull requests on github to manage changes.
 If you're new to git and need a bit more help getting set up, don't hesitate to ask for help.